phoenixframework/phoenix/CONTRIBUTING.md

 Development issues can be discussed on [the phoenix-core mailing list](http://groups.google.com/group/phoenix-core).

 We do our best to keep the issue tracker tidy and organized, making it useful for everyone.
-For example, we classify open issues per perceived difficulty , making it easier for developers to [contribute to Phoenix](#pull-requests).
+For example, we classify open issues per perceived difficulty, making it easier for developers to [contribute to Phoenix](#pull-requests).

 ## Bug reports